 Enabling our visitors to participate

-Motivated by our audience’s needs, harness digital technologies and experiences to enable participation and empower our visitors to do so confidently.
+Motivated by our audience’s needs, we harness digital technologies and experiences to enable participation and empower our visitors to do so confidently.
 Participation can happen along the entire continuum of engagement - from ‘likes’ to citizen science - without an inherent expectation of ongoing storage or use.

 An exemplary digital vision